 Gatwick’s Master Plan goes totally against this trend.
 We are also concerned that the Department for Transport (DfT) and the Civil Aviation Authority (CAA) among others are unlikely to respond to these changes with any speed and will continue their indulgent approach to the aviation lobby.

-What we can do in the first place is to lobby MP candidates to ensure that they are aware of our concern about environmental issues and the part aviation plays, and once the election is over to write to our newly-elected MPs, whoever they may be, and continue to press them to take action to contain and reduce aviation’s contribution to the problem.
+What we can do in the first place is to lobby MP candidates to ensure that they are aware of our concern about environmental issues and the part aviation plays, and write to our newly-elected MPs, whoever they may be, and continue to press them to take action to contain and reduce aviation’s contribution to the problem.

 Without some very determined action, we are warned that the future is bleak.